haimanm3/LLM-Optimization/README.md

 # 🧠 Optimizing a Character-Level Transformer LLM in PyTorch

 This project focuses on improving the training performance and generation quality of a character-level Transformer-based language model trained on Shakespearean text.
-The model was optimized across architecture, data processing, training configuration, regularization, and sampling — all without increasing the number of training steps.
+The model was optimized across architecture, data processing, training configuration, regularization, and sampling, all without increasing the number of training steps.

 ---